entrpn/serving-model-cards/training-dreambooth/README.md

 ## Setup

 1. Clone repo if you haven't.
 Navigate to the `training-dreambooth` folder.
 1. Create a folder `images` with your subject images.
-You'll need at least 8 images as we'll be using a TPU-v3 that has 8 cores.
 1. Build and push the image.
 Don't forget to change the `project_id` to yours.

     ```bash